ASexuality

 In a world obsessed with the notion of SEX, what happens when you just don’t want it, when you don’t feel it?
 Are you normal?
 Is something wrong?
 YES!
 You are normal, and NO there is nothing wrong with you!
 Let’s talk about ACE!

-Asexuality, often abbreviated as ace, is a valid and diverse sexual orientation in which a person experiences little or no sexual attraction to others.
-But like all aspects of human identity, it doesn’t exist in a vacuum or a binary—it exists on a spectrum!
+Asexuality, abbreviated as ace, is a valid and diverse sexual orientation in which a person experiences little or no sexual attraction to others.
+But like all aspects of human identity, it exists on a spectrum!

 At its core, asexuality is a sexual orientation where a person doesn’t experience sexual attraction to others.
 It’s by no means the same as abstinence or celibacy (those are choices about behavior), and it doesn’t mean a person doesn’t experience romantic love, desire for connection, or even physical affection.